celery/celery/docs/userguide/configuration.rst

 .. warning::

-    This option is in beta stage, please use it with caution.
+    This option is in experimental stage, please use it with caution.

 .. setting:: event_serializer